civicrm/civicrm-docs/README.md

 # To do

 * Move this todo list to another issue tracker (either this one or infra)
+* create a seperate repo for app/config/books where we can define books independently of this repo
 * create pdf and ePub versions of the document when publishing (maybe using pandoc)
 * find a nice userfriendly UI for people to edit the documentation (the github UI is OK but we can do better)
 * should doc infra interact with extension info.xml files?